enen92/program.plexus/README.md

 About the addon
 ----------
-p2p-streams is an XBMC addon for watching peer-to-peer streams in XBMC without the need for external players.
+p2p-streams is a video Kodi addon for watching peer-to-peer streams without the need for external players.
 Peer-to-peer (P2P) computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
 Peers are equally privileged, equipotent participants in the application.
 They are said to form a peer-to-peer network of nodes.

 The addon currently supports SopCast and AceStream and several platforms:
 * Windows
 * OSX
 * Android
 * Linux
-  * Armv6 (Raspberry PI including OpenELEC)
+  * Armv6 (Raspberry PI including OpenELEC) - AceStream 2.0 protocol only
-  * Armv7 (OpenELEC,Xbian,MXLinux,Jynxbox Pure Linux)
+  * Armv7 (OpenELEC,Xbian,MXLinux,Jynxbox Pure Linux) - AceStream 2.0 protocol only
   * i386 (including OpenELEC)
   * x86_64 (including OpenELEC)